Energy-minimizing Mappings of Complex Projective Spaces: Lower Bounds for Energy Functionals of Mappings

-If in addition $F$ is a smooth immersion, then because each geodesic $\gamma$ in $(\R P^{n},g_{0})$ maps to a closed geodesic in $(M,g)$, the image of $F$ is a totally geodesic submanifold of $(M,g)$.
-Because $F \circ \gamma$ is of minimal length in its free homotopy class in $(M,g)$, $F^{*}g$ is a Blaschke metric on $\R P^{n}$, cf. Remark \ref{blaschke_remark} below.
-By the Berger-Green-Kazdan-Yang proof of the Blaschke conjecture in \cite{Gn, Be1}, $F^{*}g$ therefore has constant curvature.
-This does not yet imply that the mapping $F$ is an isometry or a homothety.
-However after rescaling $F^{*}g$ if necessary and letting $\iota$ be a diffeomorphism of $\R P^{n}$ which gives an isometry from $(\R P^{n},F^{*}g)$ to $(\R P^{n},g_{0})$, we have $\iota^{*}g_{0} = F^{*}g = \mu(x) g_{0}$, where $\mu$ is the semiconformal factor as above and is in fact a conformal factor, i.e. is everywhere-defined and positive, because $F$ is a smooth immersion.
-As a conformal diffeomorphism of $(\R P^{n},g_{0})$, $\iota$ must in fact be an isometry of $(\R P^{n},g_{0})$, so $\mu$ is constant and $F$ is an isometry or a homothety. \\
+If in addition $F$ is a smooth immersion, then because each geodesic $\gamma \in \mathcal{G}$ maps to a closed geodesic in $(M,g)$, the image of $F$ is a totally geodesic submanifold of $(M,g)$.
+Because each geodesic $\gamma$ maps to a curve $F \circ \gamma$ of minimal length in its free homotopy class in $(M,g)$, $F^{*}g$ is a Blaschke metric on $\R P^{n}$, cf. Remark \ref{blaschke_remark} below.
+The Blaschke conjecture for real projective space, proven in dimension $2$ by Green \cite{Gn} and in all dimensions by Berger and Kazdan \cite{Be1}, implies $F^{*}g$ has constant curvature and is therefore isometric up to scale to $g_{0}$.
+After rescaling if necessary, letting $\iota$ be a diffeomorphism of $\R P^{n}$ which gives an isometry from $(\R P^{n},F^{*}g)$ to $(\R P^{n},g_{0})$, we have $\iota^{*}g_{0} = F^{*}g = \mu(x) g_{0}$, where $\mu$ is the semiconformal factor above and is in fact a conformal factor, i.e. is everywhere-defined and positive, because $F$ is a smooth immersion.
+This implies $\iota$ is a conformal diffeomorphism of $(\R P^{n},g_{0})$.
+The classification of conformal diffeomorphisms of the covering $(S^{n},g_{0})$ of $(\R P^{n},g_{0})$ then implies $\iota$ is an isometry, which implies $\mu$ is constant and $F$ is an isometry or a homothety. \\

 Now suppose $p > 1$ and equality holds for $p$. \\